qMaxXen/NBTrackr/README.md

 <img src="https://github.com/user-attachments/assets/eaca085e-83bb-4e7e-93b3-3921edcdd1e3" width="500"/>

 ---

-> [!TIP]
-> - You should set a hotkey to reset Ninjabrain Bot calculations in Ninjabrain Bot > Settings > Hotkeys, by binding a key to Reset.

 If you need help or have any questions, feel free to contact me on Discord: **qMaxXen**.